saleel/gitclaim/README.md

 # GitClaim

-A sample app on top of [zkemail.nr](https://github.com/zkemail/zkemail.nr/) to claim airdrops by proving Github contributions to eligible repos.
+A sample app on top of [zkemail.nr](https://github.com/zkemail/zkemail.nr/) to claim airdrops by proving Github contributions to eligible repos using PR merge notification emails.

-This is only a sample where you prove your contribution to a repository using PR merge notification email from Github and claim an aidrop.
-This is meant to be a learning app, or a starting point for building ZK Email apps in Noir.
+This is only meant to be a learning app, or a starting point for building ZK Email apps in Noir.

 ## Try it out